ludocode/onramp/docs/virtual-machine.md

 Opens the file at the given path, associating it with an integer file handle and returning it.
 The stream position is initially at the start of the file.

+The returned integer must not have been in use by another file handle.
+(The returned integer may have been returned by previous calls to `fopen` if and only if each time was eventually followed by a corresponding `fclose`.)
+Note that the handles for the standard input, output and error streams are in use (if provided) at the start of the program.

 The `writeable` argument (in r1) must be 0 or 1.
 If it is 1, the file will support writing (via `fwrite` and `ftrunc`), and will be created if it does not already exist.

 If a file open for writing already exists, the contents are left intact.
-Since the initial position is at the start of the file, a subsequent write will overwrite the contents.
+Since the initial position is at the start of the file, subsequent writes will overwrite the contents.
 To append to an existing file, the program must make an `fseek` call after opening it.
-To destroy the existing contents first, the program must make an `ftrunc` call.
+To destroy the existing contents after opening, the program must make an `ftrunc` call.

-If the file is a directory, the call fails. `dopen` should be used to open directories.

 On success, a file handle is returned, which must not have the high bit set.
 This handle is valid only for file syscalls (i.e. those that start with `f` and take a `file_handle`.)

+If the file does not exist, this returns `ERROR_NO_SUCH_PATH` or `ERROR_GENERIC`.

+If the given path is a directory, the call returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`. `dopen` can be used to open directories.

+If the file cannot be opened due to a failure of the storage device or other data corruption, this returns `ERROR_IO` or `ERROR_GENERIC`.

+If the file cannot be opened for other reasons (perhaps due to a permission issue), this returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.